20241216 DP TM25 Summit Website header image

 Panel 4: How Private and Public Funding Can Create More Synergies

-Building on key themes from the conference, this discussion will explore whether new models for closer collaboration between public and private funding sources are emerging.
-Amid shifting public and government support, the panel will examine how cultural institutions can engage private donors while upholding artistic integrity and institutional values.
-Panelists will reflect on the strategies raised to attract new philanthropy, develop innovative funding models, and measure social impact.
-In conclusion of the summit, we aim to explore how the public and private sectors can collaborate most effectively to build a more resilient cultural landscape.
+Building on key themes from the conference, this discussion explores whether new models for closer collaboration between public and private funding sources are emerging.
+Amid shifting public and government support, the panel examines how cultural institutions can engage private donors while upholding artistic integrity and institutional values.
+Panelists reflect on the strategies raised to attract new philanthropy, develop innovative funding models, and measure social impact.
+In conclusion of the summit, this discussion explores how the public and private sectors can collaborate most effectively to build a more resilient cultural landscape.

 Anders Petterson Photo 1